Special Education: Applied Behavior Analysis

 Students will need a bachelor’s degree from an accredited college or university with a grade point average of 3.0 or higher.

-Core Coursework 36 Units.
-Program students must complete these 12 3-unit courses.
+Core Coursework of the Master of Arts in Special Education is 36 Units.
+Students in the Applied Behavior Analysis program must complete these 12 3-unit courses.